 Indeed, once your invention is perfected, you will likely have no more R&E expenses deductible under Section 174 (but you may deduct the cost of obtaining a patent as mentioned above).

 However, these non-R&E expenses may be currently deductible as ordinary and necessary business expenses.

 Section 174 requires that R&E expenses be incurred "in connection with a trade or business" in order to be currently deductible.
 This requirement is easy to satisfy.
 An inventor need not be engaged in a long-established, up-and-running business.
 All that is required is that there be a "realistic prospect" that the inventor's efforts will result in a trade or business at some time.

 In practical terms, this means you can just be starting out in inventing and still currently deduct your R&E expenses using Section 174.
 You're entitled to a deduction even if the only "business" you're conducting is the research itself.
 You need not have patented any inventions or earned any money from inventing.

 All that is required is that there be a realistic prospect that you could have an active business some time in the future using the fruits of your research, assuming it proves successful.
 The future business can involve the licensing or sale of an invention derived from the research, manufacturing and selling products or services derived from the research, or both.

 There is no dollar limit on the amount of Section 174 deductions you can take each year.
 However, you should not abuse this provision.
 There is a general requirement that your deductions be reasonable in amount.
-“Reasonable” means that the amount you spend for R&E must be about what would ordinarily be paid for similar expenses by similar types of businesses.
+"Reasonable" means that the amount you spend for R&E must be about what would ordinarily be paid for similar expenses by similar types of businesses.

 You must claim your Section 174 deductions in the first year the R&E expenses are incurred.
 If you fail to claim these deductions on your Schedule C for the year in which they were incurred, you must ask the IRS for permission to use Section 174 in subsequent years.